-Print the MD Anderson cancer survivorship algorithm that best describes your cancer.
-And share it with your doctor.
-Your doctor can use this chart to create a tailored care plan for you.
+Find the cancer survivorship algorithm that best describes your cancer and share it with your doctor.

 MD Anderson Survivorship Clinics